Reprint Permissions

 To read the complete information regarding this Creative Commons license, please visit the license explanation page.

-To use any materials NOT covered by a Creative Commons license, please email your request to info@donellameadows.org.
+To use any materials NOT covered by a Creative Commons license, please email your request via our contact form.

-We are usually happy to grant permission for other works, but we ask that you send us some more information about your specific project before we do.
+We are happy to grant permission for other works, and we ask that you send us some more information about your specific project before we do.
 In your request, please include the following information:

 1. The name of the individual/organization that will be using the work

-2. The work or section of work that you would like to use
+2. The piece of writing or excerpt that you would like to use

-3. The project in which the work will be used–book, course pack, blog article, etc
+3. The project in which the writing will be used–book, course pack, blog article, etc

 4. The nature of the project (commercial or non-commerical) and its intended audience